julie-mac/RegExperience/Develop/gist-template.md

 If you apply the same expression to a string like `Superfluous`, it will not return a match as the length exceeds the given range in the expression.

 If you apply `/{ 5, }/` to a string like `Dog`, it will not return a match, as it does not meet the minimum length of 5 characters.
-If you apply that expression to `Superfluous`, however, it will return a match because it is longer than the minimum length and there is no maximum stated in the expression.
+If you apply that expression to `Superfluous`, however, it will return a match because it is satisfies the minimum length and there is no maximum stated in the expression.

 ### OR Operator